Did you file an I-130?

-Checking Your I-130 Case Status
+Checking Your I-130 Status Online

 In the picture above, notice a box labeled “Receipt Number.”
 It contains a string of three letters and 10 numbers.
 This number is extremely important as it is how USCIS identifies your case.
 You can also use it to do things like check your case status online, which we will discuss now.

 - If USCIS has sent you a letter asking for more information, you need to check your mail frequently to make sure you get it.
-When USCIS asks for more information, there is typically a 90 day deadline to respond.
+When USCIS asks for more information, there is typically a 90-day deadline to respond.

 - If you find out that your I-130 has been approved, congratulations!
 But this is only the first step in the process of getting a green card.
 What you have to do next will depend greatly on your particular situation.